-Your coverage under the Virginia Sickness and Disability Program (VSDP) Long-Term Care Plan will end when you retire.
+If you are a state employee, your coverage under the Virginia Sickness and Disability Program (VSDP) Long-Term Care Plan will end when you retire.
 You can elect to continue your coverage, which will be retroactive to your last day of employment; you will pay the premiums.
-To continue your coverage, submit the Authorization of Coverage Retention for the Long Term Care Plan (VSDP or VLDP) (VRS-170) and the Protection Against Unintentional Lapse of Long Term Care (VSDP or VLDP) (VRS-171) within 60 days of your last day of employment to the Long Term Care Group, Inc. The forms are available at www.varetire.org.
+To continue your coverage, submit the Authorization of Coverage Retention for the Long Term Care Plan (VSDP or VLDP) (VRS-170) and the Protection Against Unintentional Lapse of Long Term Care (VSDP or VLDP) (VRS-171) within 60 days of your last day of employment to the Long Term Care Group Inc. The forms are available at www.varetire.org.
 This option is not available after 60 days.